-I’m an advocate for computer science, from a research, education, economic and science policy perspective; in particular, I am committed to transforming computing education in the UK: I am Chair in Wales (and Board Member) of Computing At School (CAS), an organisation that has led recent initiatives to promote computer science in UK schools.
+I’m an advocate for computing science, from a research, education, economic and policy perspective; in particular, I’m committed to transforming computing education in the UK: I’m Chair in Wales (and Board Member) of Computing At School (CAS), an organisation that has led the recent initiatives to promote and support computer science in UK schools.
 In September 2013, I co-chaired the Welsh Government’s review of the ICT curriculum in Wales.

 - Trustee and Elected Member of BCS Council, the strategic advisory body of BCS, The Chartered Institute for IT.
 I am also Chair of the BCS Young Professionals Group.